arnabganguly/llap-hdinsight/Clusterdeployment.md

 ## Provision Azure Data Lake Gen2 Storage
-To provision an Azure Data Lake Gen2 Storage account and associate it with a Managed Service Identity perform the b
+To provision an Azure Data Lake Gen2 Storage account and associate it with a Managed Service Identity perform the below steps.

+### Create an ADLS Gen2 storage account
+1. In the search bar search for "Storage

 ## Provision HDInsight Linux Hadoop cluster with Azure Management Portal